This post may contain affiliate links.

 - Make a sausage and pasta plate by chopping the cooked Polish sausage into our creamy chicken alfredo bake casserole for a smoked-sausage twist.

-How to Make Polish Sausage Sandwich Recipe
+How to Make Polish Sausage Recipe

 - Melt the butter in a large skillet over medium heat.
 Add the onions, sugar, and salt, stir to coat, and cook for 30 to 35 minutes until deeply golden brown.